princetonvisualai/gender-artifacts/README.md

-# COS 529: Anyone Can Skateboard: Tracing Sources of Gender Biases in Classifiers
+# Anyone Can Skateboard: Tracing Sources of Gender Biases in Classifiers
-COS 529: Anyone Can Skateboard: Tracing Sources of Gender Biases in Classifiers
+COS 529 Final Project